YuyuChen-UW/YuyuChen-UW.github.io/index.md

 ---

 ## Employment
-- **Lecturer**, Centre for Actuarial Studies, Department of Economics,  University of Melbourne, 2023.01--present
+- **Lecturer**, Centre for Actuarial Studies,  University of Melbourne, 2023.01--present
-- **Research Assistant**, Department of Statistics and Actuarial Science, University of Waterloo, 2022.09--2022.12
+- **Research Assistant**, University of Waterloo, 2022.09--2022.12

 ## Education and Professional Designation